Recruitment

 Mini-pupillage

 5RB usually runs three mini-pupillage programmes each year.
-These are normally held in June, October and December.
+These are normally held in June, October and late November/early December.
 On these programmes we accept up to 6 mini-pupils for 2 days.
-During the 2 days you will have the opportunity to attend court hearings involving members of 5RB, to learn about our work, and to meet members of Chambers.
+During the 2 days you will have the opportunity to attend court hearings involving members of 5RB, to learn about our work and to meet members of Chambers.

 We no longer run remote mini-pupillage programmes.

-If you wish to apply for the December 2023 mini-pupillage programme please apply by 1 November 2023, using the form available at the links below.
+If you wish to apply for the June 2026 mini-pupillage programme, please apply by 30 April 2026 using the form available in the links below.

 Please email your completed form to mini-pupillage@5rb.com.